-Reminder: You should be able to project cash flow using competent educated guesses based on an understanding of the flow in your business of sales, sales on credit, receivables, inventory, and payables.
+Remember: You should be able to project cash flow using competently educated guesses based on an understanding of the flow in your business of sales, sales on credit, receivables, inventory, and payables.

 These are useful projections.
 But, real management is minding the projections every month with plan versus actual analysis so you can catch changes in time to manage them.